 exchanging views and information on patent examination practice among the Parties; and

-seeking improvement of patent examination practices.]
+seeking improvement of patent examination practices.]]

-The Parties shall endeavour to cooperate in order to promote education and awareness regarding the benefits of effective protection and enforcement of intellectual property rights.
+[AU oppose : The Parties shall endeavour to cooperate in order to promote education and awareness regarding the benefits of effective protection and enforcement of intellectual property rights.]

 The Parties shall cooperate on border measures [JP propose; ASN/IN oppose: such as exchanging information which is conducive to identification of suspects in importation, exportation or transit] with a view to eliminating trade which infringes intellectual property rights.
 Parties who are members of the WTO shall also cooperate with each other to support the effective implementation of the requirements relating to [JP propose; ASN/IN oppose: enforcement, including] border measures set out in Articles 51 to 60 of the TRIPS Agreement [JP propose; ASN/IN oppose: and this Chapter].

 [AU/NZ propose; CN oppose: 3bis.
+[AU propose : 2.]
 The Parties shall endeavour to cooperate among their respective patent offices to facilitate the sharing and use of search and examination work of other Parties in order to improve quality and efficiency in the Parties’ patent systems.
 This may include making search and examination results available to the patent offices of other Parties, and exchanges of information on quality assurance systems and quality standards relating to patent examination.]

+[AU propose : 4.
+The Parties shall endeavour to cooperate in order to promote education and awareness regarding the benefits of effective protection and enforcement of intellectual property rights.]

-4. All cooperation under this chapter is subject to the availability of resources and on terms and conditions mutually agreed upon between the Parties involved].
+[ASN propose; AU oppose: 4.
+All cooperation under this chapter is subject to the availability of resources and on terms and conditions mutually agreed upon between the Parties involved].

-5. All cooperation under this chapter shall be harmonised with an existing regional structure such as the ASEAN Working Group on Intellectual Property Cooperation (AWGIPC).]
-[IN needs to understand more on the AWGIPC]
+[ AU oppose : 5. ; AU propose : 1.
+All cooperation under this chapter shall be harmonised with an existing regional structure such as the ASEAN Working Group on Intellectual Property Cooperation (AWGIPC).]

-[JP/ASN propose: 6.
-Upon a request of a Party regarding the matters of the cooperation, protection and enforcement of the intellectual property, another Party agrees to cooperate and consider ways of reaching mutually satisfactory solution in accordance with that other Party’s domestic laws and this Chapter.
+[JP/ASN propose; AU oppose : 6.
+Upon a request of a Party regarding the matters of the cooperation, protection and enforcement of the intellectual property, another Party agrees to cooperate and consider ways of reaching mutually satisfactory solution in accordance with that other Party’s domestic laws and this Chapter. ]

 Each Party shall designate the contact points for the effective implementation of this paragraph.]

-[KR/AU propose; ASN oppose:
+[KR/AU propose; ASN oppose: Article 10.4

 Committee on Intellectual Property Rights]

-[KR propose; ASN oppose: 1.
+[KR propose; ASN/AU oppose: 1.
 The Parties hereby establish the Committee on Intellectual Property Rights (hereinafter referred to in this Article as "the Committee") as specified in the Annex X-C of Chapter X (Institutional Provisions).]

+[AU propose : 1.
+For the purposes of the effective implementation and operation of this Chapter, the Parties agree to establish a Committee on Intellectual Property.]

-2. For the purposes of the effective implementation and operation of this Chapter, the functions of the Committee shall include, but not limited to:
+2. [ AU oppose : For the purposes of the effective implementation and operation of this Chapter,] [AU propose : the functions of the Committee shall include, but are not limited to:] the functions of the Committee shall include, but not limited to:

 (a) reviewing and monitoring the implementation and operation of this Chapter;